Fellowships

 Expectations

 Fellows must stay involved with MICDE throughout the year by attending the seminar series and other MICDE events.
-Fellows are expected to present a poster at the MICDE Annual Symposium, circumstances permitting.
+Fellows are expected to present a poster at a MICDE conference or symposium, circumstances permitting.

 Application Process